Why parcelLab?

 Another type of return scam is when a customer returns an item they never purchased from the store.
 Instead, the product they’re trying to return was acquired through theft or other illicit methods.

 Empty box returns are exactly what they sound like: people purchase something online and initiate a return via mail.
-Only instead of putting the product in the return package, they mail out an empty box and keep the merchandise.
+Instead of putting the product in the return package, they mail out an empty box and keep the merchandise.

 They’ll then claim that they sent the item, and the fault must lie either with the shipping company or the retailer’s receiving department.
 People who engage in this practice expect a full refund or a replacement while retaining the original product.